 Request a Quote

-Kalinzu Central Forest Reserve is another excellent Chimpanzee tracking spot in Uganda after the major and famous Kibale Forest National Park.
-Kalinzu is located in Bushenyi district in Western Uganda at the edge of the Kichwamba Escarpment, adjacent to Maramagambo Forest.
-Initially, it used to be part of/an extension of Maramagambo forest until the National Forestry Authority(NFA) of Uganda took over its management leaving Maramagambo under the Uganda Wildlife Authority/Queen Elizabeth National Park.
+Kalinzu Central Forest Reserve is another excellent site for Chimpanzee tracking in Uganda after the major and famous Kibale National Park.
+Kalinzu is located in Bushenyi district in Western Uganda at the edge of the Kichwamba Escarpment near Queen Elizabeth National Park.
+Initially, it used to be part of/an extension of Maramagambo Forest before the National Forestry Authority(NFA) of Uganda separated them upon taking over their management from the Uganda Wildlife Authority/Queen Elizabeth National Park.
 Kalinzu Forest is 378Km from the capital Kampala and occupies 147SqKm of land lying at an altitude of 1,400m above sea level on average.

 Kalinzu Forest offers both Chimpanzee tracking and habituation experiences.
 It has a population of over 300 Chimpanzees out of which only two groups are habituated for tracking and research activities.
 The one for tracking has 40 individuals which gives more than 85% chances of finding them upon tracking.
 That of 90 individuals is restricted to research activities carried out by a dedicated team of Japanese Researchers since 20 years ago and still counting.
 About 5 other Primate species are also present in Kalinzu Forest; L’hoest monkeys, Red tailed monkeys, Baboons, Black and White Colobus monkeys.
 Many reptiles, 282 butterfly species, 98 moths, other small mammals and a lot more are inhabited by the forest.

-Aside a high population of more than 300 Chimpanzees, Kalinzu Forest is home to a variety of tree species and the recorded ones so far amount to about 414 species.
-Birds too call Kalinzu Forest home and its 378 species make it one of those preferred birding destinations in Uganda.
+Alongside a high population of more than 300 Chimpanzees, there thrives a variety of tree species and the recorded ones so far amount to about 414 species.
+Birds too call Kalinzu Forest home and its 378 species make it one of those preferred destinations for birding in Uganda.
 Birds like the Great Blue Turacos, Common Bubo, Fly catchers, Black Bee Eaters and some migratory species top the list of the avi fauna in this forest.

 For those that take pleasure in nature walks/hikes in tropical forests, Kalinzu Forest Management established 4 major trails through which you can experience nature’s endless gifting.
 Each of the trails was named after the dominant feature/attraction to which it leads but besides, the forest as a whole has many interesting ones to be encountered during the walks.
 The trails are;